 Detailed information on the current staff members and their contact info:

 Affiliation and Location: Alfred Wegener Institute, Helmholtz Centre for Polar and Marine Research, Potsdam, Germany

 Bio: Josefine has been working in the permafrost regions of the Canadian and Alaskan Arctic since 8 years and during that time her engagement in young researchers’ networks and science communication has continuously increased.
-She was part of the APECS Executive Committee 2016/2017, co-founded APECS Germany in 2016 and is currently its Chair.
+She was part of the APECS Executive Committee 2016/2017, co-founded APECS Germany in 2016 and was its Chair.
 Her previous involvement included active leadership in the international and national executive bodies of the Permafrost Young Researchers Network, an IASC Fellowship 2015 in the Terrestrial Working Group and the position as Young National Correspondent for Germany in the Global Terrestrial Network for Permafrost (GTN-P).

 Read more ...

 Affiliation and Location: UiT The Arctic University of Norway, Tromsø, Norway